Canada political pressures force PM's hand on U.S. trade disputes

 The predominantly French-speaking province holds 78 of the 338 seats in the House of Commons and Liberals acknowledge they need to win extra seats there to offset expected losses elsewhere in 2019.

-The challenge is that they captured 40 seats in Quebec in 2015, which was far more than expected.
+The challenge is that the Liberals won 40 seats in Quebec in 2015, which was far more than expected.

-The Liberals say they can take another 10 to 15 seats, but only if everything goes their way.
-This means showing support for the dairy industry - and its influential lobby - amid fresh attacks from Washington.
+The Liberals say they can capture another 10 to 15 seats, but only if everything goes their way.
+This in effect means showing support for the dairy industry - and its industry's influential lobby - amid a fresh attack from Washington.

 The United States has long complained about Canada's system of domestic protections for its dairy industry, which bars most imports and keeps prices high.
 Trump last month branded the industry "a disgrace."